 Mondays also bring the free Monday Night Music Series to Bartley Ranch featuring the local favorites Collin Ross and Mig O'Hara on July 7th; then classic singer Perla Batalla will perform the Songbook of Leonard Cohen on July 14th; Broadway Comes to Bartley with the Philharmonic on July 21st followed by Michael Kaeshammer on the 28th with his boogey woogy paino, vocalists and high energy style that will close down the series leaving the audience asking for more.

 In addition to its array of free events each season, Artown is presenting headliner series, Summer Soiree Under The Stars, featuring Los Lonely Boys July 10th; Jesse Cook July 17th; Judy Collins July 24th and Don McLean July 31st.
 Friends of Artown donors receive a 10% discount but must call the office at 322-1538 prior to ordering tickets to receive the code.

 Also new this year, we are pleased to present a newly designed festival calendar.
 We hope you enjoy this easy to use, newly designed interactive database of over 500 events in this year’s Artown season:

-Also new in 2013, the Little Book of Artown will be distributed through a partnership with Scolari’s Food and Drug.
-In addition to select Scolari’s check out stands throughout northern Nevada, the Little Book will be available at key community locations including U.S. Bank, Washoe County Libraries, and variety of locations that will be announced in the weeks ahead.
+The Little Book of Artown will be distributed through a partnership with Scolari’s Food and Drug.
+In addition to select Scolari’s check-out stands throughout northern Nevada, the Little Book will be available at key community locations including U.S. Bank and variety of locations that will be announced in the weeks ahead.